What is warehouse-first architecture?

 Implement warehouse-first architecture with Jitsu in 3 easy steps

 <script async src="https://data.yourcompany.com/p.js"> </script>

---get signup page views in the last day select * from events where page = '/signup' WHERE timestamp > now() - interval '1 day'
+--get signup page views in the last day select * from events where context_page_path = '/signup' and timestamp > now() - interval '1 day'